 User Experience: The Secret Sauce

-When it comes to creating training materials that end-users actually want to use, user experience (UX) is the secret sauce.
+When creating training materials that end-users want to use, user experience (UX) is the secret sauce.
 The UX of your training materials can make or break their effectiveness in engaging and educating your users.
 If your users can’t easily navigate and understand your training materials, they’re unlikely to use them, no matter how comprehensive or informative they are.

-In short, it’s the overall experience a user has when interacting with a product or service.
+In short, it’s a user’s overall experience when interacting with a product or service.
 In the context of training materials, it refers to how easy and enjoyable it is for end-users to navigate and learn from your materials.

 To create effective training materials with a great UX, consider the following: